Table of contents

 - Lewy body dementia

 LRRK2: Mutations in the LRRK2 gene have been shown to alter neurons.
 Genetic changes in this gene can be found in up to 2% of all people who develop the disease.
 At least 20 different gene mutations could occur in copies of this gene; some are more common, like G2019S.
 This is an autosomal dominant mutation, which requires inheriting the gene from one parent for the condition to occur.

 GBA: This gene codes for a protein involved in removing cellular waste from cells.
-Between 5 to 10% of people with Parkinson’s have a mutation in this gene.
+Between 5 to 10% of people with Parkinson’s have a genetic mutation in this gene.
 However, the chances that those who carry this mutation will develop Parkinson’s in the future is fairly low.
 Only a handful of mutations on the GBA gene have been linked to increased risk factors.

 The Parkinson’s Foundation study, PD GENEration: Mapping the Future of Parkinson’s Disease, is the first national study to offer at-home genetic testing and counseling at no cost for those with a confirmed Parkinson’s diagnosis.
 Patients can also submit results from other genetic testing sites like Nebula Genomics, which offers 30X Whole Genome Sequencing.

-Current Research on Parkinson’s (Updated April 2021)
+Current Research on Genetic Parkinson’s

 Living with PD can be challenging.
 However, there are organizations and support groups helping people enhance their quality of life.
-Many universities and scholars hold various studies that lead to a better understanding of Parkinson’s.
+Many universities and scholars hold various studies that lead to a better understanding of genetic Parkinson’s.
 Initiatives like PD GENEration (mentioned above) offer genetic testing for patients for free.

 We mentioned several genes associated with the development of PD.
 Furthermore, there was a 2017 research that studied that depression and catechol-O-methyltransferase (COMT) genetic variants are associated with pain in Parkinson’s disease.
 That same year, the University College of London and Northwestern University Feinberg School of Medicine presented a case report on Early-onset Parkinson’s Disease in a family of Moroccan origin caused by a p.A217D mutation in PINK1 to prove how history of family members with the condition increases risk.